dcyoung/dcyoung.github.io/_pages/resume.md

 - Creating UI Elements in UE4​
 - ZBrush Hard Surface Techniques
 - CryEngine 3 Vol 1-3 An Intro and Application
+- Product Design in Autodesk Fusion 360

+## Software Development & Programming Experience

+Programming is a powerful skill, but it does not replace an understanding of customer need, a critical experiment, a solid product design, or a high level plan for system architecture.

+Before writing a line of code, I prefer to focus on communication, design, and architecture.
+With a strong plan, programming is often the easiest part of the puzzle.

+That is not to say that I haven't gotten my hands dirty coding.
+I estimate I have spent **`~20k hours`** programming and developing software professionally.
+This experience yields some strengths:

+- I learn very quickly and adapt to new dev environments, code bases and projects.
+- I write extremely clean, organized and well documented code that requires very little maintenance.
+I aim for legibility over cryptic optimizations.
+- I excel in technical documentation and communication.
+- I have a broad knowledge of many aspects of software engineering, hardware and computer science topics, and understand how they interrelate.

+I have worked with incredible tools and techniques ranging computer science, data science and software engineering disciplines.
+From a high level, I have experience with the following:

+- Programming
+- Computer Vision
+- Devops
+- Distributed Systems & Computing
+- Workflow orchestration
+- Systems and Computational Modeling
+- Robotics, Control Theory
+- Computer Graphics
+- Game Development
+- Networking & Concurrency
+- Algorithms
+- Data Engineering
+- Artificial Intelligence and Machine Learning
+  - Data Visualization
+  - Data Labeling/Tooling and Synthetic Creation
+  - Dimensionality Reduction
+  - Supervised Learning
+    - Deep Learning
+      - Model Development, Distributed Training, System Design etc.
+  - Unsupervised Learning
+    - Multi-modal Feature Engineering
+    - Clustering
+  - Uncertainty Modeling, Model Calibration, Explain-ability
+  - ML Ops
+  - Production Model Optimization, Inference, Management etc.
+  - Closed Loop System Design and Active Learning
+  - Self Serve Machine Learning Products